 Mali Health helps communities improve the health of mothers and children.

-We have a vision for how communities can ensure access to high-quality healthcare within their local health system, and for how even the poorest communities in Mali can achieve health for all.
+We have a vision for how all communities can ensure access to quality healthcare in their local health system and for how even the poorest communities in Mali can achieve health for all.

 BUILDING A COMMUNITY HEALTH SYSTEM

 Mali’s decentralized health system presents many challenges, and many opportunities.
 When we help communities manage their resources to improve the quality and availability of maternal and child healthcare in their health centers, the results are astounding.
 By supporting community members, we help the health system to function the way it was designed to – with full community participation and local ownership.

 The amount that 5,200 women in peri-urban communities are saving every year, 25 cents at a time

 Facility-based delivery rate at partner health centers, versus 55% nationally